The biggest blowouts in March Madness history

 Let’s look at five of the biggest blowouts in NCAA Tournament history.

-A loaded UConn team that eventually made it to the Final Four flexed its muscle in this pretty standard 1-versus-16 blowout.
+A loaded UConn team that eventually made it to the Final Four flexed its muscle in this pretty standard No. 1 vs. No. 16 blowout.
 The Huskies had eventual second-overall NBA Draft pick Hasheem Thabeet, as well as current NBA star Kemba Walker.
 A.J.
 Price and Jeff Adrien each got NBA opportunities, as well, and it was actually Stanley Robinson who led the way with 24 points.
 Chattanooga went through a nearly 12-minute stretch without scoring a point.

-It turns out that Prairie View was no Rhode Island.
-Despite achieving the second-highest winning margin in NCAA tournament history, Kansas lost the very next game to the 8th-seeded Rams.
+It turns out that No. 16 Prairie View was no Rhode Island.
+Despite achieving the second-highest winning margin in NCAA tournament history, No. 1 Kansas lost the very next game to the 8th-seeded Rams.
 Kansas was led by Paul Pierce in this game, as he scored 25 points.
 Fellow future NBA player Raef LaFrentz also contributed 20 points and 15 rebounds.

 1. Loyola-Chicago 111, Tennessee Tech 42 (1963)

 Loyola started its championship run with the largest margin of victory in tournament history.
-The 69 points has yet to be topped, and it’s hard to imagine it ever will be.
+The 69-point gap has yet to be topped, and it’s hard to imagine it ever will be.
 Tennessee Tech shot 22% from the floor and faced a 41-point halftime deficit.